 Woodland and Davis are two of only a very few cities in California that still rely entirely on groundwater for water supplies.
-In the past, groundwater was good and plentiful enough to meet community needs, and also state and federal water quality regulations.
-By itself, groundwater isn’t good enough anymore to meet anticipated state water quality and wastewater discharge regulations.
-The quality of local groundwater supplies is getting worse.
+In the past, groundwater was plentiful enough to meet community needs, and also state and federal water quality regulations.
+By itself, it is not expected that groundwater will be able to meet future state drinking water quality and wastewater discharge regulations.
+The quality of local groundwater supplies is deteriorating.
 Our groundwater has an increasing amount of salts and other minerals that threaten the environment and public health.
-The Cities cannot meet anticipated future regulations for the water coming into homes, or for water returned to the environment after leaving the wastewater treatment facilities.
-We can’t afford to wait.
-Delaying the project or doing nothing at all are not options.
+The Cities cannot meet anticipated future regulations for the water coming into homes, or for water returned to the environment after leaving the wastewater treatment facilities, using groundwater only.
+An alternative, high-quality water source is needed to largely replace and supplement the groundwater supplies.

 The many benefits include health and safety of drinking water supplies, reduced costs from avoidance of wear and tear on water using appliances, compliance with treated wastewater discharge requirements, and environmental benefits associated with improvements to discharged wastewater and with the replacement of an antiquated intake on the Sacramento River with an intake with state-of-the-art fish screens.
 Resulting improvements in the quality of treated wastewater will increase the opportunity for water reuse, advance environmental stewardship in the Yolo Bypass, and potentially lower wastewater treatment costs from what they otherwise would be in the future.
 Additionally, there will be opportunities to implement aquifer storage and recovery, which involves injecting high-quality, treated surface water into wells for later use.
 This will allow the cities to maximize the use of surface water supplies by storing the surface water in the ground during the winter months when more water is available, and delivering that water to customers during summer months and other dry times when surface water supplies are not as readily available.

-It’s getting more and more difficult to meet demands for water use and water quality regulations using existing infrastructure.
-A number of groundwater wells in Davis and Woodland have been shut down and destroyed because they no longer work and can’t be fixed, or because they compromise drinking water quality limits.
+It’s the quality of the water – not the quantity – that’s driving the shift from groundwater to surface water.
+It’s also getting more and more difficult to meet demands for water use and water quality regulations using existing infrastructure.
+A number of groundwater wells in Davis and Woodland have been shut down and destroyed because they no longer work and can’t be fixed, or because they exceed drinking water quality limits.
 Over the past several years numerous wells in Woodland and in Davis have had to be removed from service due to excessive nitrate levels.
 It is also likely that a number of wells in both cities will be unable to meet pending hexavalent chromium limits.
 Even with major improvements to groundwater facilities (wells and pumps, for example), we would still fall short of meeting future water quality regulations for drinking water and treated wastewater.
-It’s the quality of the water – not the quantity – that’s driving the shift from groundwater to surface water.
-We need a higher-quality source of water.
+In short, we need a higher-quality source of water.

 An acre-foot of water – a common unit of measure for water – is about 325,000 gallons.
 That’s roughly the amount of water used by two households in a year, including landscape water use.

 WDCWA purchased a senior water right for 10,000 acre feet of surface water from the Conaway Preservation Group.
-This water is subject to fewer restrictions between April and October and will be used during those times when water under the Agency's primary water right is not available.
-Existing groundwater sources will continue to be used along with deeper–aquifer, higher-quality groundwater to help meet peak summer demands.
+This water is subject to fewer restrictions between April and October and will be used during times when water under the primary water right is not available.
+Existing groundwater sources will continue to be used along with higher-quality groundwater from the deep aquifer to help meet peak summer demands.
 Combined use of surface and groundwater sources, referred to as “conjunctive use,” and the blending of supplies will result in substantial year-round improvements in water quality, including the summer months.